bruno1308/thecrimshelper/README.md

 * TIME_BETWEEN_ACTIONS: Time between game interactions in seconds (I suggest using 2 or 3)
 * MAX_ADDICTION: Max acceptable addiction before going to hospital and restoring it to 0
 * MIN_ADDICTION: Not yet used

+IMPORTANT

+* Add a nightclub that you can join and has at least 1 drug available and put it on top of your favorite list

 ### Installing